Killokii/RatObsidianVault/D.Messenger.md

 **

+===
 Messenger Introduction
+---
 ===

 Istota: As you walk up to the figures, none of them respond to you in the slightest.

 Istota: While they do not respond to you, you are taken quite aback by their presence.

-One of them is standing in a puddle of blood before a corpse, looking at the half-torso with its empty sockets.
+	//One of them is standing in a puddle of blood before a corpse, looking at the half-torso with its empty sockets.
 It does not even give you a glance, holding out a letter canister toward the floor.
 If you didn’t know what it was, you might have wondered if it was even alive.

-Istota: It was none other than the communicational backbone of this continent: a Messenger.
+Patyczek: An undead with a letter in its palm...
+It must be a messenger... what is it doing here?

+Istota: No clear answers came to mind, but did it even matter?

+Patyczek: it did not.

+Istota: then you should stop focusing on the messengers and continue your looting.

-Istota: Then you notice the other two nearby—one crouched beside the remains of a broken carriage, carefully collecting scattered scraps of parchment, and the third perched unnervingly still on a jagged rock, head tilted at an impossible angle.
+	// Then you notice the other two nearby—one crouched beside the remains of a broken carriage, carefully collecting scattered scraps of parchment, and the third perched unnervingly still on a jagged rock, head tilted at an impossible angle.
 All three of them held identical canisters.

+===
+Messenger ignore
+---

+Istota: They Ignore you.
+Its not like you are interested in talking with them either.

+===

+===
+Corpse
+---

+Istota: As you squat down to the corpse below the messengers feet, an odd feeling overtakes you as you look at its clothing. it looked familliar, earily familar. and not only that...

+patyczek: the uniform was made out of fish skin. it was thick, filled with the past imprints of scales and

+istota: There is only one place you know of that uses such a material.

+===

 (Look around site first)